The Subspace Flatness Conjecture and Faster Integer Programming: Introduction

 The running time of that algorithm is $2^{O(n)}$ times a polynomial in $\log(\frac{1}{r_0})$, $\log(r_1)$ and in the encoding length of $B$. \end{theorem} Here, a separation oracle suffices for $K$.
 See Section~\ref{sec:FindingSubspace} for a proof.
-Following the framework layed out by Dadush~\cite{DadushThesis2012}, this implies a faster algorithm for integer programming: \begin{theorem} Given a convex body $K \subseteq r B_2^n$ represented by a separation oracle and a lattice $\Lambda = \Lambda(B)$, there is a randomized algorithm that with high probability finds a point in $K \cap \Lambda$ or correctly decides that there is none.
-The running time is $(\log n)^{O(n)}$ times a polynomial in $\log(r)$ and the encoding length of $B$. \end{theorem} The proof can be found in Section~\ref{sec:IP}.
-For convenience, we rephrase Theorem~\ref{thm:SolvingIPinLogNtoN} without the terminology of a separation oracle: \begin{theorem} Given $A \in \setQ^{m \times n}$, $b \in \setQ^m$ and $c \in \setR^n$, the integer linear program $ \max\{ c^Tx \mid Ax \leq b, x \in \setZ^n\} $ can be solved in time $(\log n)^{O(n)}$ times a polynomial in the encoding length of $A$, $b$ and $c$. \end{theorem} An immediate consequence of our main result (Theorem~\ref{thm:KLConj}) is that $K$ can be replaced by a larger \emph{symmetric} body without decreasing the covering radius significantly: \begin{theorem} For any full rank lattice $\Lambda \subseteq \setR^n$ and any convex body $K \subseteq \setR^n$ one has \end{theorem} This in turn implies that the \emph{flatness constant} in dimension $n$ is bounded by $O(n\log^{8}(n))$, which is an improvement from the previously known bound of $O(n^{4/3} \log^{O(1)} (n))$ obtained by combining the result of Rudelson~\cite{Rudelson1998DistancesBN} with \cite{BanaszczykLitvakPajorSzarekMOR99Flatness}.
-More precisely, for any convex body $K \subseteq \setR^n$ with $K \cap \setZ^n = \emptyset$, there is a direction $c \in \setZ^n \setminus \{ \bm{0}\}$ so that at most $O(n \log^{8}(n))$ many hyperplanes of the form $\langle c, x \rangle = \delta$ with $\delta \in \setZ$ intersect $K$.
-More generally, the following holds: \begin{theorem} For any convex body $K \subseteq \setR^n$ and any full rank lattice $\Lambda \subseteq \setR^n$ one has
+Following the framework laid out by Dadush~\cite{DadushThesis2012}, this implies a faster algorithm to find a lattice point in a convex body: \begin{theorem} Given a convex body $K \subseteq r B_2^n$ represented by a separation oracle and a lattice $\Lambda = \Lambda(B)$, there is a randomized algorithm that with high probability finds a point in $K \cap \Lambda$ or correctly decides that there is none.
+The running time is $(\log(2n))^{O(n)}$ times a polynomial in $\log(r)$ and the encoding length of $B$. \end{theorem} The proof can be found in Section~\ref{sec:IP}.
+Applying Theorem~\ref{thm:SolvingIPinLogNtoN} to integer programming we obtain the following: